Snow ruins plans for some in Northampton

 “We’re kind of disappointed,” explained Becky Mongeon of Northampton.
 “We wanted to come out and walk in the snow but all the stores are closing.”

-Here is a list of parking bans and other closures around western Massachusetts because of the weather.
+Here is a list of parking bans and other closures issued around western Massachusetts.